 SENCOs will complete the LA forms and at the moderation meeting copies will be available for the group.
-Members will ask the SENCOs questions regarding the submissions.
 If it is agreed the pupils have met the LA criteria for HLN then the submission will be made.

 For pupils to be considered for HLN funding they must have previously been moderated and awarded high level AFN funding wherever possible.